denysmedynskyi/denysmedynskyi.github.io/_posts/2017-5-6-RubyC-2017-review.md

 # summary

 I loved attending **RubyC** and I hope that it will be better every year.
-It is so inspiring to meet so many passionate people from different countries.
+It is so inspiring to meet so many passionate people from around the world.

-Thank you for reading and subscribe to my blog!
+Thank you for reading and subscribe to my mailing list below!